bioadex/adblock-with-pihole-and-adguard/README.md

 Access pihole with Customized URL pihole.yourdomain.com

-Final Note:  If you encounter any problem you can consult google or chatgpd
+Final Note:  If you encounter any problem you can consult google or chatgpt